Skip to main contentSkip to navigation

 Do SSDs Need a Cleanroom for Data Recovery?

 No. An SSD is a circuit board with NAND flash memory chips soldered to it.
-There are no spinning platters, no read/write heads, and no magnetic media exposed during recovery.
-A cleanroom (ISO 14644-1 Class 5 / Class 100 laminar-flow environment) exists to prevent particulate contamination when hard drive platters are exposed.
+There are no spinning magnetic disks, no read/write heads, and no magnetic media exposed during recovery.
+A cleanroom exists to prevent particulate contamination when hard drive magnetic media is exposed.
 SSD recovery involves PC-3000 firmware repair, microsoldering failed power management ICs, and in some cases desoldering NAND chips for direct reading.
 None of these procedures require particle-controlled air.

+SSD data recovery is board repair, controller work, firmware repair, and NAND reading when encryption allows it.
 SSD failures are electronics and firmware problems.
-The NAND flash chips are sealed BGA packages.
-The controller is a processor on a PCB.
+The NAND flash chips are sealed BGA packages, and the controller is a processor on a PCB.
 Recovery methods include:

 Firmware Repair